3drobotics/solodevguide/book/advanced-python.md

 # Python bundles

-This guide shows how to bundle Python code locally on your computer and expand it in a virtual environment ([virtualenv](https://virtualenv.pypa.io/en/latest/)) on Solo.
+This guide shows how to bundle Python code locally on your computer and expand it in a virtual environment ([virtualenv](starting-installing.html#installing-packages-into-a-virtualenv) on Solo.
 This approach has two benefits:

 1. No Internet connection or reliance on package management on Solo is needed.
 2. Packages are installed in a virtual environment, so they don't collide with the global Solo namespace.

-Create and navigate to a new directory on your host computer.
+First create and navigate to a new directory on your host computer.
 This directory will be populated with your own Python scripts and all their dependencies.
 The entire directory will then be sent to Solo.

 Start by creating a virtual environment on your host computer: